v-anne/case-in-context/README.md

 # case-in-context
-Case in Context bot, a tool that identifies which case an article is talking about
+Case in Context bot, a tool that identifies which case an article is talking about.